HiveTalk/hivetalksfu/README.md

 > \[!NOTE]
 >
-> To run `HiveTalk SFU` on a `Windows operating system`, you can follow the instructions provided in [this documentation](https://github.com/hivetalk/hivetalksfu/issues/99#issuecomment-1586073853).
+> To run `HiveTalk Vanilla` on a `Windows operating system`, you can follow the instructions provided in [this documentation](https://github.com/hivetalk/hivetalksfu/issues/99#issuecomment-1586073853).

 </details>